AmrEl-Houssini/Exploring_US_bike_share_data/README.md

 What is the counts of each gender (only available for NYC and Chicago)?
 What is the earliest, most recent, most common year of birth (only available for NYC and Chicago)?

+### What software do I need?
+To complete this project, i've used the following softwares:
+Python
+A text editor, like Sublime or Atom
+A terminal application